w3f/polkadot-wiki/docs/learn/learn-governance.md

 Referenda will follow an [adaptive quorum biasing](#adaptive-quorum-biasing) mechanism for deciding whether they get enacted, and if they do, they will be executed after an [enactment period](#enactment).

-Token holders can delegate their votes to another account that can belong to a trusted entity voting on their behalf.
-In this way, token holders can still make their vote count without staying up-to-date with governance matters.
+Token holders can delegate their votes (with a conviction multiplier) to another account belonging to a trusted entity voting on their behalf.

 ## Proposals